 A critical incident is life threatening and/or has the potential to incur a crisis to life or to property and/or is inclusive of exhibiting unethical behavior.
-Examples of critical incidents are harmful medication errors, threatening behaviors, being under the influence of mood-altering substances (includes illegal, prescription, or non-prescription medication that inhibits safe practice).
-It is imperative that students call their instructor or clinical site if they cannot attend clinical; this constitutes a No Call, No Show.
+Examples of critical incidents may include but are not limited to harmful medication errors, threatening behaviors, being under the influence of mood-altering substances (includes illegal, prescription, or non-prescription medication that inhibits safe practice).
+It is imperative that students call their instructor and clinical site if they cannot attend clinical; this constitutes a No Call, No Show.

 Occurrence of a critical incident will result in the student's removal from the class and/or the clinical area.
 Administration of Swainsboro Technical College shall be notified immediately.
-The Administration will take proper administrative action which could result in permanent removal from the Practical Nursing program.
+The Administration will take proper administrative action which could result in permanent removal from the Allied Health program.